miikkani/configs/README.md

 # (❁´◡\`❁) "DOTFILES"    (❁´◡\`❁)

-## My configurations for various games and applications.
+## My configurations for various software.

 ### Free to use